-Financial instruments recorded in these financial statements principally comprise of cash and cash equivalents, Rental income receivable, Other assets, Investment properties, Unearned rental income, Due to related parties, Payables and other credit balances.
+Financial instruments recorded in these financial statements principally comprise of cash and cash equivalents, Rental income receivable, Receivables and other debit balances, Investment properties, Unearned rental income, Due to related parties, Payables and other credit balances.
 The specific methods of recognition adopted are disclosed in the individual policy statements associated with each item.
 Financial assets and liabilities are offset, and net amounts reported in the financial statements, when the Fund has a legally enforceable right to offset the recognized amounts and intends either to settle on a net basis, or to realize the asset and liability simultaneously.